 All of our vehicle and object labels are in large print, with a special background tint to reduce glare.

-Visual aids, such as magnifying sheets, are available to borrow free of charge from reception.
+Visual aids, such as magnifying sheets, are available to borrow free of charge from the Box Office.

 As a Makaton-friendly museum, our shop and museum assistants are trained in basic Makaton signing.